-Finally, there is the ever increasing sophistication of the automation process.
+There is the ever increasing sophistication of the automation process.
 In the past, this has been more basic in mines than it has in factories but the latest versions have utterly transformed the way a modern facility works.
 On the power supply and electrification side, the mining industry is looking for ways to reduce energy consumption, cut costs and pollution by transitioning from diesel to electricity.
 Finally, the digitalization is creating additional value and visibility from mine to port and from plant to enterprise

 In each of these areas, ABB has been responsible for defining what counts as state of the art.
 In the comminution process, for example, it has pioneered the gearless design in which the mill cylinder becomes the rotor of the motor, which allows the torque to vary without the need for gears.
 It has since continually raised the power rating of its drives, allowing mills to become ever larger and more powerful.
 This allows a rise in the quantity of ore processed, which offsets the decline in its quality.
 We have also been first to fit high-pressure grinding rolls that can operate without water – useful if your mill is 4.5 km above sea level in the Andes, like the Toromocho mine in the Peru, where ABB provided the largest gearless mill drives in the world.